joakim/calendar/README.md

   - 1 intercalary day that represents the equinox/solstice
   - 90 calendar days
 - The year's 360 calendar days may be divided as follows
-  - Proposed division: 8 octets ("months") and 40 nonads ("weeks")
+  - Proposed division: 8 octants ("months") and 40 nonads ("weeks")
-    - 8 octets of 45 calendar days (2 octets per quarter)
+    - 8 octants of 45 calendar days (2 octants per quarter)
-    - 40 nonads of 9 calendar days (10 nonads per quarter, 5 nonads per octet)
+    - 40 nonads of 9 calendar days (10 nonads per quarter, 5 nonads per octant)
       - Each nonad may be further divided into 3 triads of 3 calendar days
   - Traditional division: 12 months
     - 12 months of 30 calendar days (3 months per quarter)